seanreed1111/sql-recipes/recipes.md

 | Smith, Bernice    | 916 Maple Dr. |
 | ReddyParts, Inc. | 38 Industrial Blvd. |
 +------------------+---------------------+
-If that result surprises you (“Why didn’t it pick three rows?”), remember that Bernice is listed in two tables and that UNION eliminates duplicates.
-If the first and second SELECT statements each happen to pick Bernice, one instance will be eliminated and the final result will have only two rows.
+If that result surprises you (“Why didn’t it pick three rows?”), remember that Bernice is listed in two tables and that UNION eliMINates duplicates.
+If the first and second SELECT statements each happen to pick Bernice, one instance will be eliMINated and the final result will have only two rows.
 (If there are no duplicates among the three tables, the statement will always return three rows.)
 You could of course assure three rows in all cases by using UNION ALL.

 ---

 Identifying and Removing Mismatched or Unattached Rows Problem
 You have two datasets that are related, but possibly imperfectly so.
-You want to de- termine whether there are records in either dataset that are “unattached” (not matched by any record in the other dataset), and perhaps remove them if so.
+You want to de- terMINe whether there are records in either dataset that are “unattached” (not matched by any record in the other dataset), and perhaps remove them if so.
 This might occur, for example, when you receive data FROM an external source and must check it to verify its integrity.

 Solution
 Use a LEFT JOIN to identify unmatched values in each table.
 If there are any and you want to get rid of them, use a multiple-table DELETE statement.
 It’s also possible to identify or remove nonmatching rows by using NOT IN subqueries.